 Understanding how to calculate standard error in Google Sheets is essential for data analysis.
 It helps in estimating the accuracy of sample data.

-You can use built-in functions in Google Sheets to perform this calculation quickly.
-This guide will show you the exact steps.
+You can use built-in functions in Google Sheets to perform this calculation.
+However, these functions can be complex and time-consuming to implement correctly.

 In Google Sheets, you can calculate the standard error of the mean using a straightforward formula.
 The formula is: =STDEV.S(range of values) / SQRT(COUNT(range of values))